-- 1. Expenditure of Funds.
-Provider may expend the funds paid to Provider under this Contract solely on the delivery of , subject to the following limitations (in addition to any other restrictions or limitations imposed by this Contract): - a.
-Provider may not expend on the delivery of any funds paid to Provider under this Contract in excess of the amount reasonable and necessary to provide quality delivery of . - b.
-If this Contract requires Provider to deliver more than one service, Provider may not expend funds paid to Provider under this Contract for a particular service on the delivery of any other service. - c.
-If this Contract requires Provider to deliver Addiction Treatment, Recovery, & Prevention, and Problem Gambling Services, Provider may not use the funds paid to Provider under this Contract for such services to: - (1) Provide inpatient hospital services; - (2) Make cash payments to intended recipients of health services; - (3) Purchase or improve land, to purchase, construct or permanently improve (other than minor remodeling) any building or other facility or to purchase major medical equipment; - (4) Satisfy any requirement for expenditure of non-federal funds as a condition for receipt of federal funds (whether the federal funds are received under this Contract or otherwise); or - (5) Carry out any program prohibited by section 245(b) of the Health Omnibus Programs Extension Act of 1988 (codified at 42 U.S.C.
-300ee-5), which generally prohibits funds provided under this Agreement from being used to provide Individuals with hypodermic needles or syringes so that such Individuals may use illegal drugs, unless the Surgeon General of the Public Health Service determines that a demonstration needle exchange program would be effective in reducing drug abuse. - d.
+Expenditure of Funds.
+Provider may expend the funds paid to Provider under this Contract solel any ly on the other res delivery of, subject to the following limitations (in addition to strictions or limitations imposed by this Contract): a. unde der may not expend on the delivery of any funds paid to Provider this Contract in excess of the amount reasonable and necessary to provide quality ery of b. expe s Contract requires Provider to deliver more than one service, Provider may not and funds paid to Provider under this Contract for a particular service on the delivery of other service. c. and I S Contract requires Provider to deliver Addiction Treatment, Recovery, & Prevention, Problem Gambling Services, Provider may not use the funds paid to Provider under Contract for such services to: (1) Provide inpatient hospital services; (2) Make cash payments to intended recipients of health services; (3) Purchase or improve land, to purchase, construct or permanently improve (other than minor remodeling) any building or other facility or to purchase major medical equipment; (4) Satisfy any requirement for expenditure of non-federal funds as a condition for receipt of federal funds (whether the federal funds are received under this Contract or otherwise); or (5) Carry out any program prohibited by section 245(b) of the Health Omnibus d.
 Provider may expend funds paid to Provider under this Contract only in accordance with OMB Circulars or 45 CFR Part 75, as applicable on Allowable Costs.
 If Provider receives \$500,000 or more in Federal funds (from all sources) in its fiscal year beginning prior to December 26, 2014, it shall have a single organization-wide audit conducted in accordance with the Single Audit Act.
-If Provider expends \$750,000 or more in federal funds (from all sources) in a fiscal year beginning on or after December 26, 2014, it shall have a single organization-wide audit conducted in accordance with the provisions of 45 CFR part 75, subpart F. If Provider expends less than \$500,000 in Federal funds in a fiscal year beginning on or after that date, it is exempt from Federal audit requirements for that year.
+If Provider expends \$750,000 or more in federal funds (from all sources) in a fiscal year beginning on or after December 26, 2014, it shall have a single organization-wide audit conducted in accordance with the provisions of 45 CFR part 75. subpart F. If Provider expends less than \$500,000 in Federal funds in a fiscal year beginning prior to December 26, 2014, or less than \$750,000 in a fiscal year beginning on or after that date, it is exempt from Federal audit requirements for that year.
 Records must be available for review or audit by appropriate officials.
+Provider, if subject to this prohibits funds provided under this Agreement from being used to provide abuse.

-Provider, if subject to this requirement, shall at Provider's own expense submit to OHA a copy of, or electronic link to, its annual audit subject to this requirement covering the funds expended under this Agreement and shall submit or cause to be submitted to OHA the annual audit of any subrecipient(s), contractor(s), or subcontractor(s) of Provider responsible for the financial management of funds received under this Agreement.
+Programs Extension Act of 1988 (codified at 42 U.S.C.
+300ee-5), which generally requirement, shall at Provider's own expense submit to OHA a copy of, or electronic link to, its annual audit subject to this requirement covering the funds expended under this Agreement and shall submit or cause to be submitted to OHA the annual audit of any subrecipient(s), contractor(s), or subcontractor(s) of Provider responsible for the financial management of funds received under this Agreement.
 Copies of all audits must be submitted to OHA within 30 calendar days of completion.
 Audit costs for audits not required in accordance with the Single Audit Act are unallowable.
 Provider may not use the funds received under this Agreement for inherently religious activities, as described in 45 CFR Part 87.